oceord/blueprintflow/README.md

 ## Storage Architecture

-BlueprintFlow uses specialized storage systems optimized for different types of data:
+BlueprintFlow uses a unified vector database (LanceDB) for all data storage, combining the benefits of both relational and similarity-based retrieval:

-- **Graph Database (Kuzu)**: Stores interconnected guidelines, rules, and preferences, enabling complex relationship queries.
+- **Data Storage**: All entities (guidelines, rules, preferences, patterns, abstractions, and code snippets) are stored as records in LanceDB.
-- **Vector Database (LanceDB)**: Stores patterns, abstractions, and boilerplate for efficient similarity-based retrieval.
+- **Vector Search Capabilities**: Patterns, abstractions, and code snippets leverage LanceDB's vector search capabilities for efficient similarity-based retrieval.